Kieaer/Essentials/README.md

   - [ ] Detect some nickname
 - [ ] Nickname prefix
 - [ ] Anti-Explode
+- [ ] Translatable all messages using bundle

 ## 6.0 version plans
 - [ ] Make RPG using player DB